-As modern web development evolves, the desire to communicate effectively with people sets a large precedent.
+The desire to communicate effectively with people sets a significant precedent as modern web development evolves.
 To meet the communication demand of technology, we need to find a way to make technologies talk to each other.
 That's where APIs and webhooks come into the picture.

-In other words, an API is a messenger that delivers your request to the provider that you're requesting it from and then delivers the response back to you.
-On the other hand, Webhook, also called reverse API, web callback, or an HTTP push API is a way for an app to provide other applications with real-time information.
+In other words, an API is a messenger that delivers your request to the provider you're requesting it from and then responds to you.
+On the other hand, Webhook, also called reverse API, web callback, or an HTTP push API, is a way for an app to provide other applications with real-time information.
 It delivers data as an event happens or almost immediately.

-APIs are request-based, meaning that they operate when requests come from 3rd party apps.
-Webhooks are event-based, meaning that they will run when a specific event occurs in the source app.
+APIs are request-based, meaning they operate when requests come from 3rd party apps.
+Webhooks are event-based, meaning they will run when a specific event occurs in the source app.

 To use a real-world analogy, APIs would be likened to you repeatedly calling a retailer to ask if they've stocked up on a brand of shoes you like.
-Webhooks would then be like asking the retailer to call you whenever they have the shoes in stock, which frees up time on both sides.
+Webhooks would then ask the retailer to contact you whenever the shoes are in stock, which frees up time on both sides.

 Webhooks are less resource-intensive because they save you time on constantly polling (checking) for new data.

-The main difference between them is that webhooks do not need to give a request to get a response while API demands requests to get a response.
-In other words, webhooks receive, while API retrieves.
+The main difference between them is that webhooks do not need to request a response, while APIs demand requests to get a response.
+In other words, webhooks receive while API retrieves.